enkidevs/curriculum/data-analysis-with-python/core/python-libraries/what-are-python-libraries.md

 You can import these libraries and use their modules in your code.

-For instance, Python comes with a pre-installed "Standard Library".
+For instance, Python comes with a built-in "Standard Library".

 This library is very extensive, there are tons of functions.
 Some of those are:
 - print()